 We are increasingly concentrating our resources on high priority reviews and will only rarely accept review proposals for unlicensed pharmacological interventions.

 Our intervention reviews may cover single or more complex interventions of all kinds, including pharmacological, psychological or behavioural, environmental, organisational, and alternative or complementary therapies.
 All relevant outcomes are considered including changes in cognitive function, behaviour, neuropsychiatric symptoms, activities of daily living, global clinical impression, dependency, quality of life, use of resources, survival, institutionalisation and effects on care givers.
 Where suitable data are available, cost-effectiveness comparisons are included in reviews.

 Our diagnostic test accuracy reviews cover both neuropsychological tests and biomarkers.
 In those diagnostic test accuracy reviews which are concerned with the early diagnosis of brain diseases associated with dementia (such as Alzheimer's disease), then conversion to dementia is used as the reference standard.

-- CSF tau and the CSF tau/ABeta ratio for the diagnosis of Alzheimer's disease dementia and other dementias in people with mild cognitive impairment (MCI)
+- Structural magnetic resonance imaging for the early diagnosis of dementia due to Alzheimer's disease in people with mild cognitive impairment

-Our four reviews most frequently used reviews in guidelines are:
+Our four reviews most frequently used reviews in guidelines in 2021 were: